|

 The key aspect here is to record the steps of tests as a sequence, with testers leveraging a user interface to save the steps as a test.
 This type of framework is also known as a record-and-playback framework.
 The linear automation test framework is most suitable for basic testing, for example, with simple websites and smaller or less complex software applications.

-In a modular-based test framework, the application under test is divided into smaller, isolated modules.
-This allows testers to create and run test scripts to first identify defects in individual components, and then combine these scripts with building larger test cases for testing the application as a whole.
+A modular test framework divides the application under test into smaller, isolated modules.
+This allows testers to create and run test scripts first to identify defects in individual components and then combine these scripts with building larger test cases for testing the application as a whole.

 Library Architecture Test Framework